FidelLimited/cordova-plugin-fidel/README.md

 ## Localisation

 The SDK's default language is English, but it's also localised for French and Swedish languages.
 When the device has either `Français (Canada)` or `Svenska (Sverige)` as its language, the appropriate texts will be displayed.
 Please note that developer error messages are in English only and they will not be displayed to the user.

-Please make sure that your project also supports localisation for the languages that you want to support.

 ## Test card numbers